redhat-adsa/HowWeEnable/workshops/git_101/04-merge-conflicts.md

     ![mergeconflict](images/mergeconflict.png)

-    Otherwise you will need to go into the file and manually fix the conflict then do a new commit.
-Or you can always `git rebase main --interctive`
+Otherwise, you will need to go into the file and manually fix the conflict, then add a new commit.
+Or, you can always use `git rebase newbranch --interactive`